-Gathering My Thoughts About Open Referral And The Human Services API31 Mar 2016
+Gathering My Thoughts About Open Referral And The Human Services API

 I am working on several very rewarding API efforts lately, but one I'm particularly psyched about is Open Referral.
 I'm working with them to help apply the open API format in a handful of implementations, but to also share some insight on what the platform could be in the future.
 I have been working to carve out the time for about it, and finally managed to do so this week, resulting in what I am hoping will be some rewarding API work.